puppetlabs-toy-chest/wash/README.md

 ## Examples

+> This is a collection of examples showing how we think `wash` could work.
+The actual project doesn't currently reflect many of these patterns.

 We approach the shell as a way of understanding what cloud resources exist that we can see, and a set of tools for interacting with them.

 ### Navigation